Pre-service teacher education: United States

-Foundational thinking on pre-service education programs
+Foundational thinking

 The practical nature of pre-service education training programs aligns with American philosopher John Dewey's theory of experience.
 In his book Experience and Education Dewey prescribes that learning must be based upon the actual life experiences of an individual that are interactive, experimental, and purposive in nature.
 Donald Schon expanded upon Dewey's model by focusing further upon the importance of reflective practice in the learning process.
 Schon was a proponent of using reflection in teacher education and other professions to guide learning through reflection on past experiences to guide future learning and practice, as evidenced in his 1996 work, Educating the reflective practitioner: Toward a new design for teaching and learning in the professions.

-Major foci of pre-service teacher education program
+Major foci

 Provincial and state territories across North America vary greatly in population, language, demographics, geography and other social factors.
 As such, the universities and colleges that offer pre-service education recognize unique factors about the student populations they serve, and in response have created unique programs to meet those needs.
 That being said, there are two major components that are common to pre-service education programs.

 Practicum

-A major focus in the pre-service education program is the practicum - the pre-service teacher is placed within a school setting (either elementary, or senior) and shadows an experienced teacher.
+A major focus in the pre-service education program is the practicum – the pre-service teacher is placed within a school setting (either elementary, or senior) and shadows an experienced teacher.
 All faculties of education in Canada include a practicum component in their pre-service programs.
 The pre-service teacher will be given opportunities to develop skills through observing their associate teacher, creating lesson plans, teaching lessons and experiential learning about classroom management.